 As of the date of this MD&A, the Company is currently in the advanced stages of the application process for a listing of its securities on the Nasdaq Stock Exchange (the "NASDAQ").
-In conjunction with the application process, the Company expects to file a registration statement with the Securities and Exchange Commission in the near-term.
+In conjunction with the application process, the Company filed a registration statement with the Securities and Exchange Commission on June 22, 2021.